Find Product

 How no-claims discount works on fleet insurance

-No-claims discount on fleet insurance does not usually work in exactly the same way as standard private car insurance.
-Rather than each driver building a separate bonus, insurers often look at the claims performance of the fleet as a whole and rate the policy accordingly.
+No-claims discount on fleet insurance does not work the same way as standard private car insurance.
+Instead of each driver building a separate bonus, insurers rate the fleet as a whole based on its combined claims performance.

-Some fleet policies are based on overall claims history, loss ratio, and the size of the fleet rather than a simple personal no-claims bonus model.
-That means one claim can affect future pricing differently than it would on an individual vehicle policy, especially if the fleet has a poor claims record overall.
+Fleet policies are typically priced on overall claims history, loss ratio and fleet size rather than a per-driver no-claims bonus.
+One claim therefore affects future pricing differently from how it would on an individual vehicle policy, particularly if the fleet's wider claims record is poor.

-If you are moving from separate vehicle policies into one fleet policy, it is worth understanding whether fleet rated or fleet NCD pricing is likely to work better for your business, as different insurers apply these models in different ways.
+If you are moving from separate vehicle policies onto a single fleet policy, check whether fleet rated or fleet NCD pricing fits the business better, since insurers structure these models differently.

 Quick Answers